Delving into new physics in semileptonic $b \to c \tau \bar \nu$ transitions: Introduction

 \section{Introduction}

 Considering the Standard Model (SM) as the theory of elementary particles narrating their interactions at the most fundamental level, nearly all the observed data from colliders can be explained to an unprecedented level, but still there are some unanswered questions such as baryon asymmetry of the universe, dark matter and dark energy, origin of neutrino mass, etc., which necessitate to explore the physics beyond it.
 In this regard, the rare $B$ meson decays mediated by the flavor changing neutral current (FCNC) transitions play a major role for the hunting of new physics (NP).
 Though the SM gauge interactions are lepton flavor universal, the infringement of lepton universality has been noticed in numerous semileptonic $B$ decays.
-Integrating the data of all the experiments, the world average values of the lepton non-universality (LNU) parameters: $R_{D^{(*)}}={\rm Br}(\bar B \to \bar D^{(*)} \tau \bar \nu_\tau)/{\rm Br}(\bar B \to \bar D^{(*)} l \bar \nu_l)$ \cite{Lees:2012xj, Lees:2013uzd, Huschle:2015rga,Hirose:2016wfn, Aaij:2015yra, Aaij:2017uff, Aaij:2017deq} and $R_{J/\psi}={\rm Br}(B_c \to J/\psi \tau \bar \nu_\tau)/{\rm Br}(B_c \to J/\psi l \bar \nu_l) $ \cite{lhcb-new,Dutta:2017xmj} depict a spectacular discrepancy of $1.9\sigma~(3.3\sigma)$ and $2\sigma$ respectively from their corresponding SM values.
-The SM predictions as well as the corresponding experimental values of various LNU parameters along with their deviations are presented in Table \ref{LNU-data}\,.
+Integrating the data of all the experiments, the world average values of the lepton non-universality (LNU) parameters: $R_{D^{(*)}}={\rm Br}(\bar B \to \bar D^{(*)} \tau \bar \nu_\tau)/{\rm Br}(\bar B \to \bar D^{(*)} l \bar \nu_l)$ \cite{Lees:2012xj,Lees:2013uzd,Huschle:2015rga,Hirose:2016wfn,Aaij:2015yra,Aaij:2017uff,Aaij:2017deq,Belle:2019rba,LHCb:2023zxo} and $R_{J/\psi}={\rm Br}(B_c \to J/\psi \tau \bar \nu_\tau)/{\rm Br}(B_c \to J/\psi l \bar \nu_l) $ \cite{lhcb-new,Dutta:2017xmj} depict a discrepancy of $1.98\sigma~(2.15\sigma)$ and $2\sigma$ respectively from their corresponding SM values.
+The current data for experimental values as well as the corresponding SM predictions of various parameters along with their deviations are presented in Table \ref{LNU-data}\,.